lukephills/sikky/README.md

 * `npm run build:finale:prod` - transpile down to ES5 and builds a bundle for production with Rollup and `Bublé`
 * `npm run build:finale:prod` - transpile down to ES5 and builds a bundle for production with Rollup and `Bublé`
 * `npm run debug` - debug task used with the `VSCode editor`.
-* `npm run remove` - remove the dist, coverage and build folders
+* `npm run cleanup` - remove the dist, coverage and build folders
 * `npm run remove:build` - remove the build folder
 * `npm run remove:dist` - removed the dist folder
 * `npm run lint` - validates everything